 In the medical practice, anesthesia is commonly utilized for many surgical procedures which patients require to be immobile and unaware, or when pain may be endured.
 The application of anesthesia is also intended to minimize the surgical stress response.
 In veterinary, anesthesia is performed for a wider range of circumstances than in human due to animals’ inability to cooperate to certain clinical or therapeutic procedures.
 Specifically for small animals such as dogs and cats, general anesthesia is typically placed due to the small size of the patient, types of procedures and the degree of control.
 However, a study conducted in 1999 shows that 1 in 9 dogs and cats are likely to experience anesthetic complications with a 1 in 233 risk of death.
 The risk of death is even higher for sick animals with 1 in 75 for dogs and 1 in 71 for cats.
 A very high risk induced by anesthesia may put veterinarians and pet owners in an awry position of wanting to cure the animals or putting them in additional danger.

 In many cases, anesthetic complications arise due to unsuitable anesthetic protocols to the background health of the animals.
-To address this issue, many studies suggested the necessity of the ECG conduction prior to anesthetic procedure as a standard procedure to help the clinician making a reliable decision, especially for dogs and cats over certain age (> 5 years) or specific type of breed that are more prone to cardiomyopathy (enlarge or thickening of heart muscles) such as Doberman, Boxer or Great Dane.
+To address this issue, many studies suggested the necessity of the ECG conduction prior to anesthetic procedure as a standard procedure to help the clinician making a reliable decision, especially for dogs and cats over certain age (> 5 years) or specific type of breed that are more prone to cardiomyopathy (thinning of heart muscles) such as Doberman, Boxer or Great Dane.
 Besides, a recent study performed in 700 dogs in 2016 shows that there is no significant ECG alterations found with different weight, gender and age of the animals, which indicates the consistency of ECG for routine application in determining a safe anesthetic protocol.

 How significant ECG can influence the following anesthesia procedure?